jake-knerr/js-style-guide/README.md

 When prepending parent folder names, be flexible.
 It is fine to change plural to singular and vice-versa for names.
 Also, skip prepending folder names that do not provide helpful context.

 > Why?
 Parent folders provide context for a file.
 Thus, prepending the names mimics the folder hierarchy and the mental mapping for a file.
+It also immediately prevents any ambiguity that may arise from files with the same name in different folders.

 > Why not append folder names?
 E.G. `auth-server.js` instead of `server-auth.js`?
 Because prepending folder names is more consistent with the folder hierarchy and the mental mapping for a file.
 Also, as a personal preference, I like having related files all having the same prefix.

 ```
-/* avoid - handlers is unclear*/
+/_ avoid - handlers is unclear_/
 /errors
 /controllers
 handlers.js

-/*
+/_
 good - prepending parent folders names make the files purpose clear from
 the name alone and prevents ambiguity
-*/
+_/
 /errors
 /controllers
 error-controllers.js

 ```

 #### Don't overthink file naming.